EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: System Model

 \subsection{Interference-plus-noise covariance matrix (INCM) estimation}

-The INCM $\widehat{\mathbf{R}}$ is computed for each interference coherence bandwidth, which is an interval of subcarriers for which we may assume that the interference statistics remain approximately static.
-We use a interference coherence bandwidth corresponding to two PRBs equaling 24 subcarriers.
+The INCM estimate $\widehat{\mathbf{R}}$ is computed for each interference coherence bandwidth, which is an interval of subcarriers for which we may assume that the interference statistics remain approximately static.
+We use an interference coherence bandwidth corresponding to two PRBs, equaling 24 subcarriers.

 Let $\mathcal B$ denote an index set of resource elements corresponding to a particular interference coherence bandwidth.
-The INCM corresponding to $\mathcal B$ is computed from the interference-plus-noise vectors estimated from the pilot symbols in $\mathcal B$.
+The INCM estimate corresponding to $\mathcal B$ is computed from the interference-plus-noise vectors estimated from the pilot symbols in $\mathcal B$.
 Hence, the interference-plus-noise vectors are estimated via